ufosky-cpp/CMakeCooking/README.md

 `cmake-cooking` allows you to easily create development environments (including all dependencies) for modern CMake projects.
 These dependencies are seamlessly fetched, configured, and built.

 `cmake-cooking` is similar to the  "superbuild" concept (in CMake-parlance).
-It's implementation wraps the `ExternalProject` module included in CMake.
+Its implementation wraps the `ExternalProject` module included in CMake.

 ## Usage